codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Install the flask

 Now we are going to install flask which is a web framework in Python that makes it easy create to web applications and APIs.
+Here is a [Link](https://flask.palletsprojects.com/en/2.2.x/) if you want to learn more about Flask.

 ```shell
 python -m pip install flask